-During the wet fall/winter season, residents are recommended to prepare early if residing in an area prone to flooding, and to keep sandbags in place until spring if in use.
-Sandbags and sand are available at both the Coombs/Hilliers and Dashwood Volunteer Fire Halls if needed by local residents for flood prevention.
+During the wet fall/water season, residents are recommended to prepare early if residing in an area prone to flooding, and to keep sandbags in place until spring if in use.
+Sandbags are available at both the Coombs/Hilliers and Dashwood Volunteer Fire Halls if needed by local residents for flood prevention.

 Residents need to fill and place sandbags on their own.
-More general information can be seen here on sandbags.
+More general information can be seen here on flooding and sandbags.
 It takes two people about 1 hour to fill and place 100 sandbags, giving you a 1-foot-by-20-foot wall.
 Make sure you have enough sand, sandbags, shovels and time to prepare properly.
-If you require assistance filling and placing sandbags please contact your neighbours, family and friends.
+If you require assistance filling and placing sandbags, please contact your neighbours, family and friends.

 Below is a video that shows how to properly fill and place sandbags: